structuremap/structuremap/documentation/registration/constructor-selection.md

 <[sample:select-the-greediest-ctor]>

+**New in StructureMap 4.0**, the "greediest constructor selection" will bypass any constructor function that requires "simple" arguments like strings, numbers, or enumeration values that are not explicitly configured for the instance.

+You can see this behavior shown below:

+<[sample:skip-ctor-with-missing-simples]>

 ## Explicitly Selecting a Constructor
 To override the constructor selection explicitly on a case by case basis, you can use the `SelectConstructor(Expression)` method in the <[linkto:registration/registry-dsl]>